The following patent was granted by

 What is claimed:

-a computer encoded card;
+a) a computer encoded card;

 b) a plurality of first computers comprising:

-ii) a means for
+ii) a means for entering first textual data,

-iv) a means to communicate in a multiplicity of foreign languages on said first computers, wherein said visitor
+iv) a means to communicate in a multiplicity of

-selects a language to communicate with said first computers from said multiplicity of languages;
+said first computers from said multiplicity of

-v) a means to translate said first textual data from said multiplicity of foreign languages to a language used by said visited country, said translation of
+v) a means to translate said first textual data

 i) a first database system,